dinoallo/sandbox/launcher/README_DEPLOY.md

 The launcher gRPC server listens on a Unix socket instead of a TCP port.
 By default, it uses `/tmp/launcher.sock`.
 You can customize the socket path using the `LAUNCHER_SOCKET_PATH` environment variable.

+### Network Namespace Support

+The launcher can be configured to run in a specific network namespace using the `LAUNCHER_NETNS` environment variable.
+This is useful for isolating the launcher's network environment.

 Example:

 ```bash